Procope/ULLearn/lab2/README.md

 ## Learning Word Representations

-In this lab, we implement and train three word representation models: one, **Skip-gram**, trained for maximum likelihood, and two latent variable models trained by variational inference: **Bayesian Skip-gram** and **EmbedAlign**.
+In this lab, we implement and train three word representation models: one, [Skip-gram](https://arxiv.org/abs/1301.3781), trained for maximum likelihood, and two latent variable models trained by variational inference: [Bayesian Skip-gram](https://arxiv.org/abs/1711.11027) and [EmbedAlign](https://arxiv.org/abs/1802.05883).
 Skip-gram is trained discriminatively by having a central word predict context words in a window surrounding it.
 Bayesian Skip-gram introduces stochastic latent embeddings but does not change the discriminative nature of the training procedure.
 EmbedAlign introduces stochastic latent embeddings as well as a latent alignment variable and learns by generating translation data.
 We compare the performance of these three models on the lexical substitution task.

 ---------------